HOW TO PRICE FOR A PHOTOGRAPHY ASSIGNMENT – BEST TIPS IN 2024

 - Post-production: your photographer may include a specific fee per image for post-production tasks such as basic colour correction, photo retouching, file cleanup and delivery of the images.
 Post-production is not free and requires professional photographers to have the latest hardware and software licenses in order.
 This may include Adobe Photoshop, Adobe Lightroom and other image editing software.

-- Un-expected requirements will burn more budget. if you as a client wants a higher level of production, let's say you hope your photographer can shoot throughout the night, rather than shooting throughout the afternoon and into the early evening hours as originally anticipated.
+- Un-expected requirements will burn more budget. if you as a client want a higher level of production, let’s say you hope your photographer can shoot throughout the night, rather than shooting throughout the afternoon and into the early evening hours as originally anticipated.
 Your ad agency also wanted the location to appear as if it were daytime, and have the sun coming in through the windows.
 This means your photographer will need to bring on a grip and a gaffer with a grip truck to rig up large continuous lights outside of the windows.
 Only this exercise can easily take thousands of dollars of production fees (some $ for the gaffer, $ for the grip and $ in grip/lighting equipment, trucking, generators and misc. expenses).
-Additionally, this meant that the photographer will need to feed everyone in a more robust way and ensure the coffee is fresh all night, so he might add catering fees throughout the night.
-Another example is when you or your ad agency want to see a lot of the wardrobe that was to be procured prior to the shoot, so photographers can add an extra day for his wardrobe stylist to provide pictures of everything and spend a bit of extra time shopping after receiving feedback.
+Additionally, this meant that the photographer would need to feed everyone more robustly and ensure the coffee is fresh all night, so he might add catering fees throughout the night.
+Another example is when you or your ad agency want to see a lot of the wardrobe that was to be procured before the shoot, so photographers can add an extra day for their wardrobe stylist to provide pictures of everything and spend a bit of extra time shopping after receiving feedback.

 - Photographer Insurance requirements.
-You - as a client - might have specific insurance requirements that the photographer might not anticipate originally, so the photographer might include an extra fee to help increase his policy to meet your company standards.
+You – as a client – might have specific insurance requirements that the photographer might not have anticipated originally, so the photographer might include an extra fee to help increase his policy to meet your company standards.

 All the above tips will surely help you come up with your photography pricing guide and structure you can start sending to your potential clients on a pitching deck or presentation.